Sidebar to the article Building a Culture of Interagency Cooperation: NIJ as Catalyst, by Paul A. Haskins, published in

 - Isolation of “organized” and “disorganized” murder types.
 A study based on the 36 sexual murderers who were interviewed (25 of whom were serial murderers) established the validity of an investigative theory dividing those individuals into two groups, “organized” and “disorganized.”
-Organized offenders tended to have a high birth order, average or better intelligence, inconsistent parental discipline, and poor work performance, although they were socially adept.
-Their crime scene typically had a semblance of order, and the offender was calm after the crime.
+Organized persons who commit murder tended to have a high birth order, average or better intelligence, inconsistent parental discipline, and poor work performance, although they were socially adept.
+Their crime scene typically had a semblance of order, and the persons was calm after the crime.
 The victim was often a stranger.
 The disorganized offender, in contrast, was typically of low intelligence or low birth order.
 He was in a confused or distressed state of mind at the time of the crime.
 He was usually sexually incompetent and socially inadequate, living alone or with a parental figure.
 The disorganized murderer was impulsive under stress, locating a victim in his own geographic area.

 - Correlation between abuse in childhood and mutilation in sexual crimes.
 Ressler and a research team reported, in a study of sexual murders, a relationship “approaching significance” between early sexual abuse and later sexual deviations, including sexual sadism, with the ultimate expression of the murderer’s perversion being mutilation of the victim.
 Sexually abused murderers were more likely to mutilate victims, after the victim’s death, than were murderers who were not sexually abused.